Trivadis/plsql-and-sql-coding-guidelines/docs/5-complexity-analysis/complexity-analysis.md

 For a single program (or subroutine or method), P is always equal to 1.
 Cyclomatic complexity may, however, be applied to several such programs or subprograms at the same time (e.g., to all of the methods in a class), and in these cases P will be equal to the number of programs in question, as each subprogram will appear as a disconnected subset of the graph.

-It can be shown that the cyclomatic complexity of any structured program with only one entrance point and one exit point is equal to the number of decision points (i.e., 'if' statements or conditional loops) contained in that program plus one.
+It can be shown that the cyclomatic complexity of any structured program with only one entrance point and one exit point is equal to the number of decision points (i.e., `if` statements or conditional loops) contained in that program plus one.

 Cyclomatic complexity may be extended to a program with multiple exit points; in this case it is equal to: